Choosing between Kestra and n8n for workflow automation comes down to five questions:

 Both platforms automate workflows and connect systems, but for go-to-market teams, the quality of the data flowing through those automations matters as much as the logic.

-ZoomInfo is a B2B data and GTM platform built on a large data foundation: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business email addresses.
+ZoomInfo is an all-in-one AI GTM Platform built on a large data foundation: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business email addresses.
 Its GTM Context Graph (an intelligence layer that processes 1.5B+ data points daily) unifies this data with your CRM records, conversation transcripts, and behavioral signals to reveal not just what happened in a deal, but why.

 Teams can access this intelligence through the API and MCP server to power workflows in Kestra, n8n, or any other automation platform, or use ZoomInfo's own GTM Workspace for sellers and GTM Studio for marketers and RevOps.